dfpena/NodeLibrary/Readme.md

 # StremeCoder BASICS

+## Install StremeCoder

+StremeCoder is a node Editing IDE for python and provided by Pluri Inc. It dramatically increases your code maintainability and documentability.

+You can get it [Get It Here](http://do.pluricorp.com/page/stremecoder)

 ## Install Python 3

 The StremeCoder does not require the presence of python to compile node graphs to python, but you will need python 3 to run any compiled file.